 Located in the Central Valley, hosts the largest active crater in the world.
 Working up a sweat on its many hiking trails might not pay off in the rainy season, as its breathtaking crater view is often obstructed by thick fog at that time.

-Puerto Veijo de Talamanca is a quiet beach town along the Caribbean coast, where you’ll find locals living with Afro-Caribbean culture.
+Puerto Viejo de Talamanca is a quiet beach town along the Caribbean coast, where you’ll find locals living with Afro-Caribbean culture.
 This is a good place to enjoy nightlife with a reggae or dancehall vibe.
-Puerto Veijo is one of the few Costa Rican destinations that typically remains sunny and dry during the rainy season.
+Puerto Viejo is one of the few Costa Rican destinations that typically remain sunny and dry during the rainy season.